 As an expat, you’ll soon realize just how important it is to integrate yourself into the local Swiss culture.
 However, with a country as linguistically diverse as Switzerland, it can seem challenging to outsiders.
 But it doesn’t have to be.
 In fact, one of the best ways to understand the Swiss – and brush up on those all-important language skills – is to catch up with the local TV offerings.
 Whether you’re watching breaking news and current affairs, popular soaps and dramas, or the latest Swiss blockbusters, it can be a great cultural resource.

 As well as simply switching on your television, there are also apps that can get you started with Swiss TV.
-For instance, Play Suisse is the Swiss Broadcasting Corporation (SRG)’s streaming app, which gives you access to all the best programming from Switzerland’s most popular channels.
-You’ll be able to catch-up on the latest episodes, watch boxsets of your new favorite Swiss dramas, and much more.
-Programs on Play Suisse can also be subtitled into the local language of your choice, although you won’t find much English so be prepared to learn while you view.
+One of your best options is Play Suisse, the Swiss Broadcasting Corporation (SRG)’s streaming app.
+It gives you access to all the best programming from Switzerland’s most popular channels.
+You’ll be able to catch up on the latest episodes, watch box sets of your new favorite Swiss dramas, and much more.
+Programs on the app can also be subtitled into different languages, although you won’t find much in English so be prepared to learn.

 As an expat, knowing how to live sustainably in Switzerland can be challenging.
 Whether it’s knowing how to properly recycle your household waste or finding your nearest car-sharing scheme, it can be tricky.
 However, if you know where to start, adopting the right habits can be easier than you think.
 An easy first step can be simply knowing which apps to download onto your phone.
 After all, you use your phone all the time, so why not let it help you make those all-important green choices in your everyday life?

 If you’re looking for green-minded apps, then Too Good To Go is a delicious place to start.
 This easy-to-use app helps you cut down on food waste in your local community by connecting you with local cafés, restaurants, bakeries, and more.
-The app helps you find great-tasting, fresh bargains that would otherwise be thrown away.
-Whether you’re living in Basel, Bern, or elsewhere, join Too Good To Go‘s digital community of “waste warriors” and you’ll soon find out just how delicious saving the planet can be.
+Helping you find great-tasting, fresh bargains that would otherwise be thrown away, this app is a great option to build greener habits in your new environment.

 Opening a mobile bank account can be a great alternative to traditional banking, particularly for expats.
-To start your mobile banking journey, simply download the N26 app and you’ll be able to apply for an account in a matter of minutes from your own phone.
+To start your mobile banking journey, simply download the N26 app and you’ll be able to apply for an account in a matter of minutes from your phone.
 Once you’ve done this, you’ll have access to the bank’s range of financial services, including current accounts, mobile payment options, and more.
-The N26 app can also give you an insight into your spending and saving habits, helping you to better manage your money while living in Switzerland.
+You can also gain insight into your spending and saving habits, helping you to better manage your money while living in Switzerland.

-Looking to live sustainably in Switzerland?
-One of the healthiest ways to do this is by leaving the car at home and indulging in a little green mobility.
+One of the healthiest ways to move around Switzerland is by leaving the car at home and indulging in a little green mobility.
 Thankfully, it’s easy to move around Switzerland without a car.
-Whether you’re going to work in Geneva or supermarket shopping in Bern, you have plenty of options.
+Whether you’re going to work in Geneva or going shopping in Basel, you have plenty of options.
 For starters, there’s the excellent Swiss public transport system, which crisscrosses the country with trains, trams, and more.
 However, there are also a few apps that make it possible to get around on two wheels.

 If you’re living and working in Switzerland and keen to cycle, then be sure to download the PubliBike app.
-The app comes from Switzerland’s largest bike rental network, which is operated by SSB, the Swiss public train operator, and has bikes throughout the country.
+The app comes from Switzerland’s largest bike rental network, which is operated by SBB – the Swiss public train operator.
 The app is easy-to-use and gives you access to hundreds of bikes and e-bikes across Switzerland.
-Whether you’re sightseeing, commuting, or simply catching up with friends, the PubliBike app gives you plenty of options to make green and healthy transport choices.
+Whether you’re sightseeing, commuting, or simply catching up with friends, this app gives you plenty of options to make green and healthy transport choices.

-As an expat arriving in Switzerland, knowing how to find your next home can be challenging.
-Indeed, for many new arrivals in towns and cities they’ve never explored before, even knowing which neighborhoods to be hunting in can be a daunting prospect.
-However, luckily, there are now plenty of ways you can make househunting in Switzerland that little bit easier.
+As an expat arriving in Switzerland, figuring out the local housing system can be challenging.
+Indeed, for many new arrivals in towns and cities they’ve never been before, even knowing which neighborhoods to be hunting in can be a daunting prospect.
+However, luckily, there are now plenty of ways you can make house hunting in Switzerland a little bit easier.
 One of these ways is to download the right apps onto your phone.

 Launched by one of Switzerland’s leading comparison sites, Comparis.ch, the Comparis Property app opens the door to the Swiss property market.
-The app brings together listings from a number of websites into one easy-to-use app.
-Whether you’re looking for a family-friendly mountainside retreat or a chic studio in Basel’s hippest neighborhood, you’ll find it listed on the handy app.
-You can also compare properties, check previous prices, and receive push-notifications for new listings straight to your phone.
+The app brings together listings from several websites into one easy-to-use app.
+Whether you’re looking for a family-friendly mountainside retreat or a chic studio in Basel’s hippest neighborhood, you’ll find it listed here.
+You can also compare properties, check previous prices, and receive push notifications for new listings straight to your phone.

 For a small country, Switzerland certainly offers a lot of beautiful places to visit.
 From the pristine bustle of Zurich to the laidback lakeside living in Lugano, there’s something for everyone.
 But for expats looking to explore further afield, some of the world’s great cities are easily accessible by train.
 Whether you’re heading to Munich or Monte Carlo, Bologna or Bratislava, you’re well-placed to explore, explore, and explore some more.

-To get those traveling juices flowing, then why not download Omio.
-This handy travel app can help you find all the ticket and journey information you could ever need for your European adventures.
-You can compare a variety of international travel options, including planes, trains, buses, and more.
-You can also sign up for price alerts to ensure that you’re notified if there are any great discounts on your favorite routes.
-You’ll never miss out on your next adventure with Omio.
+To help plan the right adventure for you, the easy-to-use Omio app is a one-stop shop for all your travel needs.
+It can help provide all the ticket and journey information you could ever need for your European travels.
+This includes comparing a variety of travel options, including planes, trains, buses, and more.
+You can also book tickets and sign up for price alerts to ensure that you never miss out on any discounts on your favorite routes.